2nd child dead in US custody mourned in Guatemala village

 The other Guatemalan child, 7-year-old Jakelin Caal, died Dec.
 8 in El Paso.
 She showed signs of sepsis, a potentially fatal condition brought on by infection, according to officials.

-On Saturday, Trump claimed that Felipe and Jakelin were "very sick" before they reached the border and sought to pin blame for their deaths on Democrats, though both young migrants passed initial health screenings by Border Patrol.
+On Saturday, Trump claimed that Felipe and Jakelin were "very sick" before they reached the border, though both young migrants passed initial health screenings by Border Patrol.

 Customs and Border Protection Commissioner Kevin McAleenan said last week that prior to this month, no child had died in the agency's custody in more than a decade.